inferrna/edna_translation/README.md

 # edna_translation
 Translate czech game Edna to other languages
-Link to the game https://www.oldgames.sk/en/game/edna/
+<br>Link to the game https://www.oldgames.sk/en/game/edna/

-Any issues and pull requests wellcome.
+Any issues and pull requests are welcome.

 For translators: be sure that size of translated file in bytes is the same as original file.